CBT Meets Mindfulness

 Who Should Attend*

 Healthcare providers interested in learning more about CBT and the integration between mindfulness and CBT taking place in the “third wave” evolution of cognitive therapies.
 There is no prerequisite for this course, and it can be taken on its own or as a complement to Mindfulness-Based Cognitive Therapy (MBCT) training.
 Please note that if you are pursuing the MBCT Facilitation Certificate, it is a good idea to complete this course prior to the MBCT Teacher Training Intensive or the MBCT Practicum.

 * This course is for continuing professional development only and is not to be taken for assistance with personal concerns such as anxiety, stress, depression or other difficult mind and mood states.

 Timing: 6 in-class hours

-CBT Primer benefited me in both my personal and professional life.
+CBT Meets Mindfulness benefited me in both my personal and professional life.
 It helped highlight the connection between mind and mood.
 Between what I think and my reactions, both positive and negative.
 Awareness gleaned through the workshop has helped me to prolong the space in between my thoughts and my behaviours, so that I can better choose my responses rather than succumbing to blind temper.
 It gave a context to my experience, which has helped me better separate habit from possibility, and enhancing my capacity to create and live in a new space and frame of thinking and being.
 With these personal insights, it has given me tools to better understand my clients and myself.
 Overall, a positive experience.